Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/039_EXP_PHASE_COHERENCE_BONDING/039_EXP_PHASE_COHERENCE_BONDING.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*
+*

 *"Meaning composes like waves.
 In-phase concepts reinforce; out-of-phase concepts cancel.
 The grammar of thought is the physics of interference."*

+*Oscar Goldman — Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*